chxy95/HDRTVNet/README.md

 ### How to test

 We provide the pretrained models to test, which can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1OSLVoBioyen-zjvLmhbe2g) (access code: 2me9) or [OneDrive](https://uofmacau-my.sharepoint.com/:f:/g/personal/yc17494_umac_mo/EteMb8FVYE5GqILE2mV-1W8B0-S_ynjt2gAgHkDH9LgkMg?e=EnBn3Q) (access code: HDRTVNet).
 Since our method is casaded of three steps, the results also need to be inferenced step by step.
 - Before testing, it is optional to generate the downsampled inputs of the condition network in advance.
 Make sure the `input_folder` and `save_LR_folder` in `./scripts/generate_mod_LR_bic.m` are correct, then run the file using Matlab.
 After that, matlab-bicubic-downsampled versions of the input SDR images are generated that will be input to the condition network.
 Note that this step is not necessary, but can reproduce more precise performance.
+Besides, if the pretrained HG model would be used, you should generate the masks of the input SDR images using `./scripts/generate_mask.py` and modify the corresponding paths in the config files.
 - For the first part of AGCM, make sure the paths of `dataroot_LQ`, `dataroot_cond`, `dataroot_GT` and `pretrain_model_G` in `./codes/options/test/test_AGCM.yml` are correct, then run
 ```
 cd codes